 The assessing officials have no authority in establishing the tax rate; their responsibility is to equitably assess a fair market value to all properties within the City of Martinsville.
 When the tax rate is applied to equitably assessed properties, property owners can be assured that they are only being asked to pay their fair share of the cost of providing services such as schools, police and fire protection.

 State law requires a public hearing on the tax rate to be established by City Council when the reassessed values would result in an increase of one percent or more of the total property tax levy from the previous year's levy.
-The tax rate established by City Council for fiscal year 2016-2017 is set at $1.0621 per $100 of assessed value for real estate.
-City Council will set the real estate tax rate for FY 2018 during the spring of 2017.
+The tax rate established by City Council for fiscal year 2017-2018 is set at $1.0621 per $100 of assessed value for real estate.
+City Council adopted the real estate tax rate for FY 2018 on May 9, 2017.